What do live events like the 2020 Tokyo Olympics, the Cannes Film Festival, and the 74th Annual Tony Awards have in common?

-Online live events have been on the rise over the last decade, largely thanks to improvements in internet bandwidth and video conferencing quality.
+Virtual events have been on the rise over the last decade, largely thanks to improvements in internet bandwidth and video conferencing quality.
 (We’d argue that all that swag had something to do with the popularity too…)

 To help you take your live in-person event from “postponed until further notice” to an awesome virtual live event, we’ve put together a list of actionable steps to take your conference online:

 - Know your audience

 - Audit your tech

 Shopping for a video conferencing tool?
 (Or just curious about what to look for?)
 Grab the free checklist to help you choose the right one for your team or business.

 1. Know your audience